KAKUNIN

 }

-const baseline = await kakunin.monitoring.getBaseline(action.agentId);
+const risk = await kakunin.agents.getRisk(agent.agent_id);

-return { allowed: false, reason: 'anomaly_threshold', riskScore };
+return { allowed: false, reason: 'anomaly_threshold', band: risk.dominant_band };

 }